kblazeski/typescript-mapper/README.md

 >[!IMPORTANT]
-> The mappers generates only for exported `interface`.
+> The mappers are generated only for exported `interface`.
 Currently the typescript `type` is not supported.